 Methods to Test Speaker Cable

 Before testing, ensure the speaker cable is disconnected from both the amplifier and speakers.
 Working with live wires can damage equipment or cause electric shocks.
-Always inspect the cable for visible damage first.By following these steps,you can quickly identify and resolve speaker cable issues.
+Always inspect the speaker cable for visible damage first.By following these steps,you can quickly identify and resolve speaker cable issues.

 Visual Inspection